Don’t have an account?

 Learn about red cellsPlatelets

-Platelets are either collected as part of a whole blood donation or by apheresis.
+Platelets are either produced by pooling buffy coats separated from whole blood donations or collected by apheresis.
 One apheresis donation can make up to three doses of platelets.
+Typically used for treatment of bleeding due to either severely decreased platelet production or functionally abnormal platelets (e.g. inherited platelet disorders).

 Learn about plateletsFresh frozen plasma (FFP)